garrandall/popular-music-data/tracks/pardon-me-sir-joe-cocker.md

 Yeah, pardon me, friend
 If what I'm saying don't seem right
-Ooh, now, but that's the only, yeah, yes, that's the only way now Oh, that's the only, that's the only way
+Oh, now, but that's the only, yeah, yes, that's the only way now Oh, that's the only, that's the only way
 That's the only, oh, that's the only way I know
 That's the only, that's the only way
-That's the only, only thing I know ....
+That's the only, only thing I know ...